 While gathering edible blooms from the wild this week, I noticed that the scented geraniums are blooming indoors in the greenhouse.
 The plants in the Pelargonium genus are fairly easy to cultivate—they are tender perennials—so I grow them in pots as houseplants.

-Most of these perennial herbs are grown as houseplants as they are very tender.
-If cultivated in pots, they can easily be moved in and outdoors as the weather permits.
-They like full sun, but will tolerate some shade, and they need a well drained growing medium.
-Without pruning, some plants can grow quite large, reaching three to four feet in height and width.
+Most of these perennial herbs are grown as houseplants, as they are very tender.
+If cultivated in pots, they can easily be moved indoors and outdoors as the weather permits.
+They like full sun but will tolerate some shade, and they need a well-drained growing medium.
+Without pruning, some plants can grow quite large, reaching 3 to 4 feet in height and width.
 They have a tendency to get leggy, so pruning is recommended.

-All flowers from this large family of perennial herbs can be eaten, however, generally only the scented ones are palatable.
-The leaves and flowers taste reminiscent of each variety; lemon geraniums have a citrusy flavor, rose geraniums taste perfumey and roselike, while nutmeg and ginger taste of those spices.
+All flowers from this large family of perennial herbs can be eaten; however, generally only the scented ones are palatable.
+The leaves and flowers taste reminiscent of each variety; lemon geraniums have a citrusy flavor, rose geraniums taste perfumey and roselike, while nutmeg geraniums and ginger geraniums taste of those spices.
 The blooms have mild, pleasing scents and sometimes taste slightly sour, while the leaves are more intense and also have a green taste along with their named characteristic.
-I prefer to infuse the leaves or finely chop the more tender ones since some of the leaves are thick, tough and/or hirsute.
+I prefer to infuse the leaves or finely chop the more tender ones, since some of the leaves are thick, tough, and/or hirsute.
 I make lemon as well as rose geranium sugar with the leaves and also add them to cooked fruit desserts or baked goods and to savory pilafs and grain dishes.